JamesHolland181/Automated_Garden/README.md

 ![Li-Ion Regulator and Charge Controller](Images/Hardware/charge_controller.jpg "Li-Ion Regulator and Charge Controller")

+### Socket Server
+The data collected by the individual stations is useless without a way to gather and store.
+For this, each station will send data readings to a socket server hosted on a Raspberry Pi 4.
+The socket server receives string data from each station including which station the data is from, the sun exposure, soil moisture, and a timestamp of the entry.
+The RPi then adds this entry to the CSV file associated with that station.
+Once the stations have gathered some data, it then will be possible to start analysis and begin making data-driven _gardening_ decisions!

 ## Automated Watering
 To perform the task of watering, the system must analyze data such as soil moisture and sun exposure.
 When the soil is too dry [(<= 15%)](https://www.acurite.com/blog/soil-moisture-guide-for-plants-and-vegetables.html), the system powers on the soaker hose.
 If sun exposure is low, indicating an approaching storm, the system waits until the sun exposure increases.
 In the future, I would like to incorporate actual weather data.